fbpx

 So if your work doesn’t ruffle any feathers, if nobody is made uncomfortable by it, you’re not doing enough.

-Create things for somebody, not for everybody.
+Create things for someone, not everyone.

 And if you discover a nemesis along the way?